ROCm/ROCmValidationSuite/docs/install/installation.rst

 - user guide (located in ``_install-base_/share/rocm-validation-suite/userguide``)
 - man page (located in ``_install-base_/share/man``)

 Prerequisites
 ------------------

+RVS has been tested on most of the ROCm supported Linux environments except for RHEL 9.4.
+See `Supported operating systems <https://rocm.docs.amd.com/projects/install-on-linux/en/latest/reference/system-requirements.html#supported-operating-systems>`_ for the complete list of ROCm supported Linux environments.

 Ensure you review the following prerequisites carefully for each operating system before compiling/installing the ROCm Validation Suite (RVS) package.